PhilChodrow/UCLA-website/_tabs/resources.md

 toc: true
 ---

-This page collects a variety of references, data repositories, links, and books that I find useful or motivating.
+This page collects a variety of references, groups, data repositories, links, and books that I find useful or motivating.
 In all cases, the lists are highly partial, in reflection of my own experience and limitations.
 If you have a suggestion for an addition, please let me know!

 ## Network Science

 - [Lectures on Network Systems](http://motion.me.ucsb.edu/book-lns/), a free book by [Francesco Bullo](http://motion.me.ucsb.edu/) at UC Santa Barbara covering a range of important topics related to dynamial systems on networks.
 The development of the linear algebra toolbox for approaching network problems is clear and of high general utility.
 - [Aaron Clauset](https://aaronclauset.github.io/) at CU Boulder maintains excellent lecture notes on [Network Analysis and Modeling](https://aaronclauset.github.io/courses/5352/) and [Biological Networks](https://aaronclauset.github.io/courses/3352/).
+- *"The society of [Women in Network Science](https://www.networkscienceinstitute.org/wins) (WiNS) connects **women, trans and non-binary gender** network scientists from different races, socioeconomic backgrounds, and nations.
+The society aims to recognize the work, perspectives and expertise of its members to create bridges between academia, government, and private industry related to network science."*

 ## Data Sets